AresMUSH/aresmush.com/tutorials/code/web-mixins.md

     import DefaultRoute from 'ares-webportal/mixins/default-route';
     export default Route.extend(DefaultRoute, {

+### Authenticated Controller

+The `AuthenticatedController` mixin provides some utility methods like `isApproved` that can be used in templates to control whether certain actions are allowed.

-## Reloadable Route
+## Reload Model

-A reloadable route is one that is designed to be refreshed without leaving the screen, usually after sending a request to the game.
-The Controller can issue a refresh request by calling `this.send('reloadModel');`
+Sometimes you want to refresh a route without leaving the screen, usually after sending a request to the game that updates a bunch of data.
 For example, the chargen screen reloads itself after the player clicks the "Reset Abilities" button.

+Any Controller can issue a refresh request by calling `this.send('reloadModel');`

 ## Route Reset On Exit

 Some routes have form data that you want to clear when the player leaves the screen, such as the event creation form.
 Otherwise it's a little weird if the player comes back six hours later and the form still has their previous data.

-If the route incorporates this Mixin, it will trigger the `resetController` method on the controller whenever the player leaves the screen.
-The Controller must implement that method to clear out whatever data is necessary.
+Any controller can implement a `resetController` method on the controller to clear out its data whenever the player leaves the screen.

-## Authenticated Controller

-The `AuthenticatedController` mixin provides some utility methods like `isApproved` that can be used in templates to control whether certain actions are allowed.